 EDCF Plans to Approve 9 Trillion Won for AI and Supply Chain Support Over Three Years

-By Ahn Seon Young Posted : June 11, 2026, 08:24 Updated : June 11, 2026, 08:24
+By Ahn Seon Young Posted : June 11, 2026, 14:24 Updated : June 11, 2026, 14:24

-Hwang Gi-yeon, President of the Export-Import Bank of Korea, delivers remarks at the '2026 EDCF Innovation Strategy Report Meeting' in Seoul.
+Hwang Gi-yeon, President of the Export-Import Bank of Korea, delivers remarks at the '2026 EDCF Innovation Strategy Report Meeting' held in Seoul.
 [Photo=Export-Import Bank]

 On June 11, the bank announced that it held the '2026 EDCF Innovation Strategy Report Meeting' in Seoul, attended by over 200 representatives from businesses, related organizations, and academia.

-The bank proposed a plan to approve a total of 9 trillion won in EDCF funding from 2026 to 2028, focusing resources on AI, supply chains, and cultural sectors where demand is high in developing countries and where Korean companies are competitive.
+The bank proposed a plan to approve a total of 9 trillion won in new EDCF projects from 2026 to 2028.
+It intends to focus resources on sectors where demand is high in developing countries and where Korean companies have competitive advantages, specifically in AI, supply chains, and culture.

 * This article has been translated by AI.